 Board of Directors

 Yoshi is a founder & principal of Hawaiʻi Innovative Knowledge Institute (HIKI).
-He has had over 20 years of academic and professional experiences in international education, youth leadership development, and business consulting.
+He has had over 20 years of academic and professional experiences in international education, leadership development, and business consulting.
 He earned his master’s degree in International Educational Development from Teachers College Columbia University and bachelor’s degree in International Studies and Chinese from University of Oregon.
-He is a former program director of the United Nations’ CyberSchoolBus project, the first online extracurricular program launched by the UNDPA, and also a former MBA program director of Nagoya University of Commerce and Business.
+He is a former program coordinator of the United Nations’ CyberSchoolBus, the first online extracurricular program launched by the UN Global Teaching and Learning Program.
 In practices he served as business consultant for Oracle Corporation and Andersen Consulting (now known as Accenture) and as Assistant Vice President for First Hawaiian Bank.
 Currently serving as a board member of Japan America Society of Hawaiʻi (JASH).

 Dr. Vince M. OKADA-COELHO